Demitryk/Voron2.4-Mods/Bed_Disconnect/README.md

 This is a quick bed disconnect.
 I used a GX20 Aviation 5 pin connector.
 These connectors are capable of 10A.
 I use a 750-watt bed in the US (750/120 VAC = 6.25), meaning it will draw around 6.25A.
 I used a 5 pin so all the connections required for the bed are in one connection: thermistor+, thermistor-, ground, neutral, and AC from the SSR.
 Using these connectors will require soldering.
 Use shrink tubbing as shown in the images to isolate wires.

-Link to connectors i used
+Link to connectors I used:
 https://www.amazon.com/gp/product/B07ZWMV5BS/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1